Coherently amplifying photon production from vacuum with a dense cloud of accelerating photodetectors

-These observed scaling dependencies for the first burst peak of photon production from vacuum coincide with those for Dicke superradiant bursts~\cite{angerer2018}, however this is not properly a superradiant phase \cite{Kirton2}.
-In order to understand better the nature of this enhanced oscillatory UE phase, apply the unitary transformation $U=\exp({i\pi J_x}/{2})$ to the master equation (\ref{lindblad}); the RWA Hamiltonian (\ref{spinrwa}) transforms to the Tavis–Cummings Hamiltonian $H= \hbar\lambda (a^{\dag} J^- + a J^+)$, which involves co-rotating terms only, the Lindblad operators $\mathcal{L}_{\sigma_i^-} [\rho]$ are transformed to $\mathcal{L}_{\sigma_i^+} [\rho]$, and each TLS initial ground state is transformed to its corresponding excited state.
-The oscillatory UE cavity-TLSs system is thus unitarily equivalent to a Tavis-Cummings model with an incoherent pump.
-While the latter model does not exhibit a Dicke superradiant transition, which requires the presence of both co-rotating and counter-rotating terms of the Hamiltonian, it nevertheless exhibits a so-called lasing transition with the incoherent pump \cite{Kirton2}.
-For this reason, the transition to an enhanced oscillatory UE may be thought of as a transition from a normal, incoherent phase below $N_{\mathrm{crit}}$ to a coherent inverted lasing phase above $N_{\mathrm{crit}}$.
+While these observed scaling dependencies for the first burst peak of photon production from vacuum coincide with those for Dicke superradiant bursts~\cite{angerer2018}, they are not properly a superradiant phase however \cite{Kirton2,Kirton3, Shchadilova}.
+In order to understand better the nature of this enhanced vacuum photon production phase, it is informative to apply the unitary transformation $U=\exp({i\pi J^x}/{2})$ to the master equation (\ref{lindblad}); the RWA Hamiltonian (\ref{spinrwa}) then transforms to the Tavis-Cummings Hamiltonian $H= \hbar\lambda (a^{\dag} J^- + a J^+)$, which involves co-rotating terms only, while the Lindblad operators $\mathcal{L}_{\sigma_i^-} [\rho]$ are transformed to $\mathcal{L}_{\sigma_i^+} [\rho]$, with each TLS initial ground state transformed to its corresponding excited state.
+The cavity-oscillatory TLSs system is thus unitarily equivalent to a Tavis-Cummings model with an incoherent pump.
+While the latter model does not exhibit a Dicke superradiant transition, which requires the presence of both co-rotating and counter-rotating terms of the Hamiltonian, it nevertheless exhibits a so-called ``inverted lasing" (or ``counterlasing") transition \cite{Kirton2,Kirton3, Shchadilova}.
+For this reason, the transition to enhanced acceleration detection from vacuum may be thought of as a transition from a normal, incoherent phase below $N_{\mathrm{crit}}$ to a coherent inverted lasing phase above $N_{\mathrm{crit}}$.